djpbarry/KimmelNET/README.md

 import definitions

+# Training images will be resized to the following dimensions, then cropped
 image_size = (224, 268)
 cropped_image_size = (224, 224)

+# Consult the Tensorflow documentation for information on the following variables
 batch_size = 256
 epochs = 1200
 buffer_size = 4

+# Change the following variable to specify the path to your training data
 train_path = "path/to/your/training/data"
 ```
 The variables `batch_size`, `epochs` and `buffer_size` will the influence the training process.
 For more information on what each of these variables do, [consult the Tensorflow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/Model#fit).